 What's included in the fee?

 Overnight Campers: Professional coaching and instruction on grass fields, all meals, on-campus housing, supervision and evening activities.
-24-hour supervision is an important feature of every US Sports Camp.
 Staff members reside in campers’ quarters and participate in all activities.

 Extended Day Campers 8:30 am-8 pm: Professional coaching and instruction, lunch, dinner and evening activities.
 All sessions are open to day campers.
-Like the boarders, they attend all six days.
-Day campers arrive around 8:30am and leave around 8pm each day.
+Day campers arrive ay 8:30am and leave at 8pm each day.
 Lunch and dinner are included.

 These sessions are perfect for players, ages 8-10, in their first three years of playing.
 The emphasis here is fun!
 Our goal is for our youngest campers to learn to love the game so that they can’t wait for their next practice or game.
 At this age, players should learn the correct techniques that serves as a base for the rest of their careers.
 Skills are taught using fun games, drills, and scrimmages under the supervision of our staff coaches.
 Young players also get their first taste of living in a dorm with other players.
 They are supervised by adult counselors who help make sure that week safe and enjoyable.

 At 10 years old and having learned the basics, you are ready for the Advanced Session.
 Some of the best junior players from Arizona and other states will be there and you can be part of the action.
 Advanced sessions continue skill development progression.
 Tactical awareness also teaches how to increase their speed of play and vision.
-This session has often been sold out, so get your application in early!
-On Friday morning every camper has a meeting with their camp coach and receives a full written evaluation.
-This evaluation gives a professional’s view of the camper’s progress and makes suggestions for improvement in technical and tactical areas.
+On Friday morning every camper has a meeting with their coach and receives a full written evaluation.
+This evaluation offers a review of the camper’s progress and makes suggestions for improvement in technical and tactical areas.

 High School Players